SwiftERM Hyper-personalisation for ecommerce email marketing

 Creating an online store marketing strategy

-Creating an online store marketing strategy.
 If you have a thriving offline business, you are no stranger to marketing.
-However, the strategies for driving traffic to your online store can be a different animal altogether.
+However, the strategies for driving traffic to your ecommerce store can be a different animal altogether.

-In this article, we’ll go over some of the best ways for you to get your new online shop in front of the people who want to buy.
-We’ll consider not only how to drive traffic to your website, but also how to integrate marketing between your online store and your offline businesses to make the most of all your channels.
+In this article, we’ll go over some of the best ways for you to get your new ecommerce store in front of the people who want to buy.
+We’ll consider not only how to drive traffic to your website, but also how to integrate marketing between your ecommerce store and your offline businesses to make the most of all your channels.

 You can think about marketing your ecommerce site in terms of three main audiences: